JimLynchCodes/rust-cli-exercises/18_database_crud/README.md

 ## Bonus!
 - Build a read query that implements cursor pagination

 - When reading an individual document, incorprate a mongo "projection parameter" to efficiently read only a subset of fields from the document

+- Try to implement this with one of more of these databases:
+    - MySQL
+    - MongoDB
+    - Postgres
+    - Aerospike